BKavia/website_assignment/README.md

 The CSS style uses media queries breakpoints to layout the elements for the mobile and desktop versions.

 ### Javascript
 In the website, JavaScript was used to validate the user input on the contact form.
 If the user does not write anything in the text boxes, a message is displayed to the user to fill the text field.
-This was repeated for all the fields on the contact form.
+This in for all the fields on the contact form.
 Javascript has also been used on the navigation to register events and the product carousel to move the product slider.
 The Google map API was used on the contact page to display the location.
 The map has been customised to show a location marker and provide the company name using the API.

 ## 4 Basic design principles (PARC)